Hemp Oil and CBD Oil: Are they any Different?

 Since both hemp oil and CBD oil have low amounts of THC (tetrahydrocannabinol) and high amounts of CBD, they are often mistaken for each other.

 One most important distinction between the two is the amount of CBD present in them.
 Hemp oil contains marginally less amounts of Cannabidiol than CBD oil.
 While the former has less than 25 ppm (parts per million) levels of CBD, the latter has up to 150,000 ppm, because it is directly extracted from the cannabis flowers or a mixture of cannabis flowers and leaves.
 This article explores in detail, the similarities and differences between CBD Oil and Hemp Oil.

-- It can be used instead of olive oil when you are cooking something.
+- Can be used instead of olive oil when you are cooking something.
 Its nutty flavor may not be suitable to all foods, but it works just right for salad dishes.

-- It acts as a natural fuel just like bio-diesel and can be used instead of petroleum, causing less harm to the environment.
+- Acts as a natural fuel just like bio-diesel and can be used instead of petroleum.
+This causes less harm to the environment.

-- It is used as a non-toxic substance in paints, instead of the harmful emissions that petroleum-based give off.
+- Used as a non-toxic substance in paints, instead of the harmful emissions that petroleum-based give off.

 Cannabis oil (or hash oil)

-There are several speculated uses of cannabis oil for medicinal purposes, but its side effects are greater; so much research is being done on the field of medical marijuana before using it on patients.
-Common side effects include cognitive problems and memory loss, hallucinations and nausea.
+There are several speculated uses of cannabis oil for medicinal purposes, but its side effects are exist as well.
+Hence, much research is still being done.
+[Source]

 Two breeds of the same plant